You Don't Need To Change your Body before Your Big Day!

 Your worth does not come from your appearance or body

 Ultimately, your worth and your value do not come from your appearance or body.
 Your value lies in the kindness that you extend to others, the sparkle in your eyes when you laugh, the way that you pursue your passions, and your relationships.
 You are worthy of love and belonging.
+You can care by skin care routines instead!

 You are enough, just as you are.